-Costing of proposed mitigation measures will be considered by DITRDCA and the Australian Government as part of its overall funding for WSI, including operation of flight paths and the construction and operation of WSI Stage 1.
+Costing of proposed mitigation measures will be considered by DITRDCA and the Australian Government as part of its overall funding for WSI, including operation of flight paths and the construction and operation of the WSI Stage 1 Development.
 The cost of mitigation measures are included in the total estimated project costs.

-The costing of mitigation measures will have particular regard to the key mitigations outlined in this Draft EIS including, but not limited to, the implementation of the final noise insulation and property acquisition policy in relation to aircraft overflight noise for buildings outside the Airport site.
-The detailed cost associated with the noise insulation and property acquisition policy will be provided on finalised.
+The costing of mitigation measures will have particular regard to the key mitigations outlined in this EIS including, but not limited to, the implementation of the final NIPA policy in relation to aircraft overflight noise for buildings outside the Airport Site.
+The detailed cost associated with the NIPA policy will be provided when the program guidelines are finalised.